-Over the past few years, I have been gathering advice for all of you from some of our seniors.
-I stop them on the street or in The Commons and ask them what they know now that they wished they had known when they were sitting where you are.
+Over the past few years, I have been gathering advice for all of you from some of our seniors, and Adam gave you some wonderful insights in his address to you.
+I stop students on the street or in The Commons and ask them what they know now that they wished they had known when they were sitting where you are.
 Here is their advice in terms of social life.
 One—give your roommate a chance—you may or may not become best friends but learn to live together.
 Two—for those of you who live nearby, don’t go home on weekends—especially at first—because you will miss out on the important formation of social groups here.
 One senior said she was terribly homesick at first, cried herself to sleep in fact, but staying here re-centered her life and was important.
 Three—have more than one group of friends—not just your teammates or just your neighbors in the residence hall.
 Having two or three groups of friends gives your life variety and richness.

-As I reflect upon their advice, I realize that they were saying, “College is not just one more year of high school.”
-It’s a time when you learn to live in a society that is much larger and complex than your family or your hometown or your prep school.
+As I reflect upon their advice, I realize that they were saying "College is a time when you learn to live in a society that is much larger and complex than your family or your hometown or your prep school."
 At this point, most of you are accustomed to having private space, your own bedroom.
 At W&J, you will experience a life lived in common.
 And you will learn the most important skill that leaders nationwide consistently seek in their new employees--the ability to work together in a diverse group.
-At W&J you will learn that skill as you share your bedroom, share your eating space, and share your lives with others.
+At W&J you will master that skill as you share your bedroom, share your eating space, and share your lives with others.

 Many of our seniors have told me that they wished they had realized how easy it was to go to a professor for help.
 “The professors are in their offices,” they told me, “go see them.
 After all, ignoring a bad grade does not make it go away.”
 Remember that when the faculty push you, when they give you challenging assignments, when they hold you to a high standard, that is a sign of their respect for you.
 They push you because they know that if you try, you can do it.
 And they want you to succeed.
 If you work with them, you will be surprised at what you can do—publish your own research, earn prestigious internships, and present your work at national and international conferences.

 It’s time for you to take charge of your own education.
 If you find that you really don’t want to major in Biology but want instead to study politics or art, then take charge of your education and change your focus.
 You can create your own major here.
-Stretch yourself.
-Learn Chinese.
-Take a journalism course; study marketing.
 During January, join our faculty for a trip to Africa, to Japan, to Italy, or England.
 Don’t wait until you’re a senior to visit Career Services, go there as freshmen and learn about internships and resume writing.
 Get an alumni mentor and soon you will be having regular conversations with a CEO, a doctor, a teacher, an alum from NY or Chicago or South Africa who will be your friend, answer questions about college, and help you in your future career.
 You can sign up for the alumni mentor program online.